 I am a firm believer in positive and encouraging classroom environments.
 Students who feel safe and encouraged are being set up to take risks, challenge themselves, and work hard.
 There are a few ways that I achieve this in my classroom.
-This post will outline how to create a bucket filler classroom so your students can feel successful and work hard.
+This post will outline how to create a bucket filler classroom so your students learn how good it feels to spread kindness, challenge themselves, and work hard.

 How Full is Your Bucket

-Every year I read the book How Full Is Your Bucket?
+If you're looking for bucket-filling resources then you've probably heard of the book How Full Is Your Bucket?
 For Kids.
+If you haven't heard of it or read it, I encourage you to watch the read-aloud to get a listen before you buy it for your classroom.
 This book explains the concept of each of us having an invisible bucket.
 When our bucket is full, we feel great.
-When it’s empty, we feel awful.
+When it's empty, we feel awful.
 It goes through the importance and impact of our words and actions towards others.
-It also describes how when we fill others’ buckets, in return, it fills our own.
+It also describes how when we fill others' buckets, in return, it fills our own.

 Some other bucket filler books that I love to read throughout the year include: